Kucharssim/WALD-EM/scripts/prepare_data.md

 First, we clean the data and prepare relevant indexes (i.e., id of participants need to be recoded from factors to integers for Stan).

+NB.
+All data are in a coordinate system with origin (0, 0) in the top-left of the picture (i.e., compared to classic cartesian coordinate system, the y-axis is inverted).
+This is a standard in eye-tracking and image processing, but it is mentioned here to avoid confusion.

 ``` r
 library(tidyverse)
 library(imager)